ElifUskuplu/elifuskuplu.github.io/_pages/about.md

 My research interests span logic, foundations of mathematics, category theory, homotopy type theory, and natural logic.
 I am also interested in formalization of mathematics and the ethical use of AI in mathematics and education.
 My secondary research interests include combinatorial design theory and coding theory.

 I received my Ph.D from USC with the thesis named _Formalizing two-level type theory with cofibrant exo-nat_.
-I am studying on [homotopy type theory](https://ncatlab.org/nlab/show/homotopy+type+theory), and my thesis advisors are [Prof. Aaron Lauda](https://sites.google.com/view/lauda-home/home) and [Assoc.
-Prof. Michael Shulman](https://home.sandiego.edu/~shulman/).
+I am studying on [homotopy type theory](https://ncatlab.org/nlab/show/homotopy+type+theory), and my thesis advisors are [Prof. Aaron Lauda](https://sites.google.com/view/lauda-home/home) and [Prof. Michael Shulman](https://home.sandiego.edu/~shulman/).

 I have been awarded the Edward and Dolores Blum Research Prize by the USC Graduate Committee.
 More recently, I received the Max Zorn Teaching Award from the Department of Mathematics at Indiana University in recognition of excellence in teaching.